arvgram/SEB-TS_foundation/ts_modelling/notes.md

       - learning rate <- 10^-5
     - test out of the box on unseen data: ETTh2, other temperature, other traffic
 - find a good schema for learning rate when doing pretraining/finetuning
+- if time: adapt everything to always use Multidataset

 ### Finished: